-The Company adopted the revenue standard set forth under ASC 606, "Revenue from Contracts with Customers" ("ASC 606") as of January 1, 2019 using the modified retrospective approach and as such, applied the new revenue standard only to contracts that were not completed at the January 1, 2019 adoption date and did not adjust prior reporting periods.
-The adoption of ASC 606 did not materially change the Company's revenue recognition as substantially all of its revenue is transaction based and delivered at a point in time.
-An adjustment to accumulated deficit of \$5.5 million, net of tax, was recorded within the Consolidated Balance Sheets at January 1, 2019 to reflect changes in revenue recognition related to the adoption of ASC 606 under the modified retrospective approach.
+The Company recognizes revenue as set forth under ASC 606, "Revenue from Contracts with Customers" ("ASC 606").
 In accordance with ASC 606, revenue is recognized when a performance obligation has been satisfied by transferring a promised good or service to a customer and the customer obtains control of the good or service.
 To recognize revenue, two parties must have an agreement that creates enforceable rights and obligations, the performance obligations must be identifiable, and the transaction price can be determined.
 The agreement must also have commercial substance and collection must be probable.
+Substantially all of the Company's revenue is transaction-based and delivered at a point in time.

 The Company contracts with customers to provide technology-enabled background and identity verification services.
 The Company offers a comprehensive hiring and risk management solution that begins with identity verification, followed by criminal background screening, credential verification, drug and health screening, employee onboarding document processing and ongoing risk monitoring.
 Results from services are provided through a report and the customer takes control of the product when the screening report is completed.
 Accordingly, revenue is generally recognized at the point in time when the customer receives and can use the report.
-Background and identity verification services comprised a substantial portion of the total revenues for the years ended December 31, 2019, 2020 and 2021.
-As such, significant changes in background and identity verification services generally occurs once the reports have been received by the customer.
+Background and identity verification services comprised a substantial portion of the total revenues for the years ended December 31, 2020, 2021 and 2022.
+As such, significant changes in background and identity verification services could affect the nature, amount, timing, and uncertainty of revenue and related cash flows.
+Payment for background and identity verification services generally occurs once the reports have been received by the customer.
 The Company records third-party pass-through fees incurred as part of screening related products on a gross revenue basis, with the related expense recorded as third-party cost of revenue, as the Company has control over the transaction and is therefore considered to be acting as a principal.